platformsh/platformsh-docs/docs/src/add-services/network-storage.md

 {{< image-versions-legacy "network-storage" >}}

 This service is the Platform.sh network storage implementation, not to a version of a third-party application.
-Version 2.0 isn't recommended for the Grid.
-You should use version 1.0 unless you are a [Dedicated Generation 3](../dedicated-gen-3/overview.md) user.
-Dedicated Generation 3 users can use version 2.0 even on their Development environments.

 {{< note theme="warning">}}